oliversavio/oliversavio.github.io/_posts/2016-03-28-profiling-with-java-agents-part-two.markdown

 On running our profiler with the Java Pyramid program we get the following metrics
 {% highlight text %}
 ========= Method Count Metrics =========
-com.oliver.printpyramid.PrinPyramid.printPyramid-->3
+com.oliver.printpyramid.PrintPyramid.printPyramid-->3
-com.oliver.printpyramid.PrinPyramid.main-->1
+com.oliver.printpyramid.PrintPyramid.main-->1
-com.oliver.printpyramid.PrinPyramid.getLine-->15
+com.oliver.printpyramid.PrintPyramid.getLine-->15
 ========= End Method Count Metrics =========
 {% endhighlight %}
 Now we have some insight into which methods are being called by the Pyramid program.

-This basic idea can be extended to record other metrics like method execution time, the results of which can be used as a starting point when hunting down performance bottlenecks.
+This basic idea can be extended to record other metrics like method execution time, the results of which can be used to ease out performance bottlenecks.

 #### Motivation
-Java development tools like [__JRebel__][JRebel] and [__XRebel__][XRebel] as well as Application Monitoring tools like [__New Relic APM__][New-Relic] are built upon similar albeit much more complicated concepts of Java agents and byte-code instrumentation.
+Java development tools like [__JRebel__][JRebel] and [__XRebel__][XRebel] as well as Application Monitoring tools like [__New Relic APM__][New-Relic] are built upon similar albeit more complicated concepts of Java agents and byte-code instrumentation.

 ### Let's Begin
 In sections below will look at: